ifsc-sj-isn786205/basic-movie-recommender/README.md

 # Movie Recommendation API

 A simple Python Flask application that provides movie recommendations using a third-party API.
-This application is designed to run on Google Cloud Platform (GCP) Compute Engine.
+This application is designed to run on Google Cloud un Functions.

 ## Features